elastic/kibana/rfcs/text/0018_timeslider.md

 This below is a forward looking section.
 It is a proposal of how the Timeslider-UI can be exposed as an Embeddable, when that time should come.

 We expect a few steps:
 - This would require the extraction of the timeslider React-component out of Maps into a separate plugin.
-As outlined above, this migration should be fairly straightforward, a "copy paste".
+As outlined above, this migration should be fairly straightforward, a "cut and paste".
 - It would require the creation of a `TimesliderEmbeddable` which wraps this UI-component.
 - It would also require the introduction of a new piece of embeddable-state, `Timeslice`, which can be controlled by the `TimesliderEmbeddable`.
 We believe it is important to keep `timeslice` and `timerange` separate, as individual apps and other embeddables will have different mechanism to efficiently fetch data and respond to changes in `timeslice` and/or `timerange`.